We Can't Save the Planet Without Women

 - The woman who built her own equipment to more efficiently restore forests.

-- All of the women who, for a full year now, have managed their work from makeshift home offices, while sometimes caring for their sick family members, teaching their children, and trying to keep loved ones healthy and sane.
+- All of the women who, for two full years now, have managed their work from makeshift home offices, while sometimes caring for their sick family members, teaching their children, and trying to keep loved ones healthy and sane.

 TNC is earnestly working towards a more equitable future that welcomes and promotes women and other underrepresented groups.
 Like any large organization, we may stumble along the way.
 But we’re proud to have hired our first female CEO, first female Chief Scientist, and the roughly 40% of our directors and issue experts who are women.